Inspiration: Melia Lucida Photography

 This is definitely one of those things that can go either way: either wedding guests will be psyched AF to jet set to some destination ‘I Dos’ ((what with the cool exploration opportunities before and after the wedding)) or they’re a little peeved because they need to get that PTO approved ASAP.
 Truly, wedding guests just want/need a heads-up in any case.
 So, sending out an on-point save-the-date, with enough preparation and planning time is high priority.
 That’s the biggest part of this picture, you just need to give your guests appropriate lead up to ensure they can make arrangements to be there, or they can provide a sound excuse for their absence - and financial+family circumstances are certainly acceptable.

 I’m a millennial, and I obvi understand and agree that we’re a pretty impatient group of people.
-We look for instant gratification wherever we can find it, and we get annoyed super easily, if we’re running off schedule (especially if it’s not in our control).
+We look for instant gratification wherever we can find it, and we get annoyed super easily, if we’re running off schedule (especially if it’s not in our control, which is why wedding insurance is also a must).
 Well, we really need to get over it, but until we do, we’re really in tune with how on-time the weddings we attend operate.
 Sure, it’s awesome to have a little bit of extra wiggle room, in case getting to the ceremony takes longer than expected.
 But aimlessly waiting around for the procession to begin does not a happy wedding guest make.
 That’s why guests would prefer the couple put the actual expected ceremony time on the invitation, as opposed to putting an earlier time on there and forcing people to show up well before things even look like they’re starting.
 Not saying that this is reasonable behavior, anything can happen to throw a wrench into the wedding day run of show (and people need to be accommodating), but as much as you can keep things punctual, the better!

 Years ago, wedding guests would attend a ceremony, listen to the vows, delight in the ‘I Dos,’ smile at the first kiss, and go on to revel in the reception.
 Nowadays, though, guests are much more alert and invested in the actual wedding ceremony - not saying they weren’t before - it’s just an even bigger thing to have a totally-tailored wedding ceremony now than it was before.
 Wedding guests are interested in the little details, the special things that make a coupe shine, and they take particular notice of the ceremonies that moved them.
 My sister was in a wedding a few weeks ago, and she and her fiancé were so impressed by the couple’s ceremony.
 They loved how personalized and intimate the officiant made it, and couldn’t stop talking about how special it was for him to recount all of the wonderful things the bride and groom loved about each other (because he had taken the time to sit down with them, hear what they wanted for their day, and surprise them with beautiful sentiments that each shared about the other).
 These tweaks to a traditional ceremony track don’t go unnoticed.
 Not by a long shot.